Meet Our Team

 I don’t know how she finds the time but outside of work Anne spends time with her horses.

-We are so proud to have Lisa with and she brings over 24 combined years in emergency services with Fire Rescue New South Wales (FRNSW) and The State Emergency Services (SES) serving the Australian community in a wide and vast variety of emergency service, first responder and pre-hospital care roles.
+We are so proud to have Lisa with and she brings over 25 years experience in emergency services with Fire Rescue New South Wales (FRNSW) and The State Emergency Services (SES) serving the Australian community in a wide and vast variety of emergency service, first responder and pre-hospital care roles.
 Lisa has filled front line roles as a member of task force and strike teams for out of area deployments following large scale natural disasters and Section 44 bushfires (a Section 44 is a ‘big one’ where the Commissioner has declared a State of Emergency exists).

 Lisa holds qualifications in casualty rescue, evacuation and multiple casualty situations, and has been a training others for over 10 years.
 She has a particular love of sharing her knowledge with new trainees, and empowering them within a safe environment to push the limits of learning and leaving the comfort zone of past knowledge behind.
 She gives us new ways to look at things.
 Lisa loves the complexities and challenges associated with rescue and among her qualifications, she is an endorsed Fire Brigade rescue operator and rescue trainer and assessor with the SES.
 She has judged Australian rescue competitions across northern NSW.

 More recently, Lisa has joined the IPC office team to help with the ‘more behind the scenes’ aspects of International Paramedic College managing all parts of our work with students as well as continuing to train our full range of accredited first aid and emergency courses.